vuestorefront/vue-storefront/docs/guide/modules/introduction.md

 # What are VS modules?

-You can think about each module as a one, independent feature available in Vue Storefront with all it's logic and dependencys inside.
+You can think about each module as a one, independent feature available in Vue Storefront with all its logic and dependencies inside.
 This 'one feature' however is a common denominator that links all the features inside.
 For example common denominator for adding product to the cart, receiving list of items that are in a cart or applying a cart coupon is obviously a `cart` and `cart` is not a feature of anything bigger than itself (it's common denominator is a shop) so it should be a module.
 Wishlist, Reviews or Newsletter are also a good examples of modules as we intuitively think about them as a standalone features.

 # Motivation